-- 7. Describe the historical data used as the basis for the hurricane model's hurricane tracks.
+- 7. Describe the historical data used as the basis for the hurricane model hurricane tracks.
 Discuss the appropriateness of the hurricane model stochastic hurricane tracks with reference to the historical hurricane data. - 8.
 If the historical data are partitioned or modified, describe how the hurricane parameters are affected. - 9.
-Describe how the coastline is segmented (or partitioned) in determining the parameters for hurricane frequency used in the hurricane model.
-Provide the hurricane frequency distribution by intensity for each segment. - 10.
+Provide plots of distance along the coast of Florida and adjacent states (x-axis) versus modeled annual landfall occurrence rates (y-axis) in two intensity bands (Saffir-Simpson categories 1-2 and 3-5).
+Any set of coastal segments may be used for this purpose, as long as they are not greater than 100 miles in length.
+If the modeling organization has a currently accepted hurricane model, then provide the currently accepted hurricane model's rates on the same axes.
+Also provide on the same axes the modeled annual landfall occurrence rates computed directly from the modeling organization's Base Hurricane Storm Set. - 10.
 Describe any evolution of the functional representation of hurricane parameters during an individual storm life cycle.

 - 1. All hurricane parameters used in the hurricane model will be reviewed. - 2.
 Graphical depictions of hurricane parameters as used in the hurricane model will be reviewed.
 Descriptions and justification of the following will be reviewed: - a.
 The dataset basis for the fitted distributions, the methods used, and any smoothing techniques employed, - b.
 The modeled dependencies among correlated parameters in the windfield component and how they are represented, and - c.
 The asymmetric structure of hurricanes. - 3.
 The treatment of the inherent uncertainty in the conversion factor used to convert the modeled vortex winds to surface winds will be reviewed and compared with current scientific and technical literature.
 Treatment of conversion factor uncertainty at a fixed time and location within the windfield for a given hurricane intensity will be reviewed. - 4.
-Scientific literature cited in Standard G-1, Scope of the Hurricane Model and Its Implementation, may be reviewed to determine applicability. - 5.
+Scientific literature cited in Hurricane Standard G-1, Scope of the Hurricane Model and Its Implementation, may be reviewed to determine applicability. - 5.
 All external data sources that affect model-generated windfields will be identified, and their appropriateness will be reviewed. - 6.
 Description of and justification for the value(s) of the far-field pressure used in the hurricane model will be reviewed.